Drum kit: 20th century

-Budget constraints and space considerations in musical theatre pit orchestras led bandleaders to pressure fewer percussionists to cover more percussion parts.
+Budget constraints and space considerations in musical theater pit orchestras led bandleaders to pressure percussionists to cover more percussion parts.
 Metal consoles were developed to hold Chinese tom-toms, with swing-out stands for snare drums and cymbals.
-On top of the console was a "contraption" tray (shortened to "trap"), used to hold items like whistles, klaxons and cowbells, so these drums/kits were dubbed "trap kits".
+On top of the console was a "contraption" tray (shortened to "trap"), used to hold items like whistles, klaxons, and cowbells.
+These kits were dubbed "trap kits".
 Hi-hat stands became available around 1926.

-In 1918 Baby Dodds, playing on riverboats with Louis Armstrong on the Mississippi, modified the military marching setup, experimenting with playing the drum rims instead of woodblocks, hitting cymbals with sticks (1919) (which was not yet common), and adding a side cymbal above the bass drum (what became known as the ride cymbal).
-Drum maker William Ludwig developed the "sock" or early low-mounted high-hat after observing Dodd's drumming.
-Ludwig noticed that Dodd tapped his left foot all the time.
-Dodds asked Ludwig to raise the newly produced low hats nine inches higher to make it easier to play, thus creating the modern hi-hat cymbal.
-Dodds was one of the first drummers to play the broken-triplet beat that became the standard pulse and roll of modern ride cymbal playing.
+In 1918, Baby Dodds, playing on Mississippi River riverboats with Louis Armstrong, modified the military marching setup, experimenting with playing the drum rims instead of woodblocks, hitting cymbals with sticks (which was not yet common), and adding a side cymbal above the bass drum, which became known as the ride cymbal.
+William Ludwig developed the "sock" or early low-mounted hi-hat after observing Dodds' drumming.
+Dodds asked Ludwig to raise the newly produced low-hat cymbal nine inches to make them easier to play, thus creating the modern hi-hat cymbal.
+Dodds was one of the first drummers to play the broken-triplet beat that became the standard rhythm of modern ride cymbal playing.
 He also popularized the use of Chinese cymbals.
-Recording technology was crude, which meant that loud sounds could distort the recording.
-In order to get around this, Dodds used woodblocks and the drums as quieter alternatives to cymbals and drum skins respectively.
+Recording technology was crude, which meant loud sounds could distort the recording.
+To get around this, Dodds used woodblocks and drum rims as quieter alternatives to cymbals and drum skins.

-In the 1920s, freelance drummers were hired to play at shows, concerts, theaters, clubs and to support dancers and musicians of various genres.
-Some drummers in the 1920s worked as foley artists.
-During silent films, an orchestra was hired to accompany the silent film, and the drummer was responsible for providing all the sound effects.
-Drummers played instruments to imitate gun shots, planes flying overhead, a train coming into a train station, galloping horses, etc.

-Sheet music from the 1920s provides evidence that the drummer's sets were starting to evolve in size and sound to support the various acts mentioned above.
-However, by 1930, "talkies" (films with audio) were more popular, and many were accompanied with pre-recorded soundtracks.
-This technological breakthrough put thousands of drummers who served as sound effect specialists out of work.
-A similar panic was felt by drummers in the 1980s, when electronic drum machines were first released.
+In the 1920s, freelance drummers were hired to play at shows, concerts, theaters, and clubs to support dancers and musicians of various genres.
+Orchestras were hired to accompany silent films, and the drummer was responsible for providing the sound effects.
+Sheet music from the 1920s shows that the drummer's sets were starting to evolve in size to support the various acts.
+However, by 1930, films with audio were more popular, and many were accompanied by pre-recorded soundtracks.
+This technological breakthrough put thousands of drummers who served as sound effects specialists out of work, with some drummers obtaining work as Foley artists for those motion-picture sound tracks.

 Playing

 Grooves

-Kit drumming, whether playing accompaniment of voices and other instruments or doing a drum solo, consists of two elements:
+Kit drumming, whether accompanying voices and other instruments or performing a drum solo, consists of two elements: